Mascott106/Vantage-PD/README.md

 ## Recent Updates

+- Added comprehensive nil checks and error handling
+- Improved variable initialization and scope management
+- Centralized configuration for easy customization
-- Added advantage/disadvantage mode
+- Added per-dice size and spacing configuration
-- Improved shape drawing for all dice types
+- Enhanced shape drawing with proper error handling
-- Enhanced random number generation
-- Added sound effects with playback rate variation
-- Updated UI with Roobert fonts
+- Improved font loading and error recovery
-- Optimized shape sizes and positioning
+- Optimized sound effect loading and playback
-- Added visual indicators for advantage/disadvantage mode
+- Added early returns for missing resources

-- Improved result text positioning and scaling
+## Configuration

+The app's main configuration is centralized at the top of `main.lua` for easy customization:

+- **Dice Visuals:** Configure size and spacing for each die type
+- **Sound Effects:** Adjust playback rate variation and file paths
+- **Animation:** Customize roll/flip animation durations
+- **Fonts:** Set font paths and sizes
+- **UI Text:** Customize button prompts and messages

 ## Development

 This project is built using the Playdate SDK and Lua programming language.
 The app is designed to be simple yet feature-rich, providing a satisfying dice rolling experience on the Playdate console.

+### Code Organization

+- **Configuration:** All configurable values are at the top of `main.lua`
+- **Error Handling:** Comprehensive nil checks and error recovery
+- **Resource Management:** Proper loading and error handling for fonts and sounds
+- **Performance:** Optimized drawing and update functions

 ## License